splesniewski/chaser/README.md

 - Add back cursor/touch chasing (not sure how this is going to work yet with many chasers).
 - Merge chaser C stuct & C++ object.
 - add ability to specify multiple chaser image sets.
-- add propper frames/sec control rather then just a delay.
+- add proper frames/sec control rather then just a delay.